Work in Canada

 3. Tech jobs in Canada are in high demand

 Canada's tech sector is making huge strides.
 With over 41,500 companies to choose from, finding work in Canada in the Information and Communications Technologies (ICT) sector should be a breeze.
-Tech jobs in Canada are so in demand that both British Columbia and Ontario have introduced Tech Specific draws which focuses on inviting highly skilled and experience foreign tech professionals to live and work in Canada.
+Tech jobs in Canada are so in demand that both British Columbia and Ontario have introduced Tech Specific draws which focus on inviting highly skilled and experience foreign tech professionals to live and work in Canada.
 In the Waterloo region, there are over 2500 jobs available to qualified individuals in the technological industry at any given time.

 4. The video game industry is booming

 Canada's video game sector is a $4.5 billion industry.
 It is estimated that there are over 48,000 people who already work in Canada’s gaming industry and this number will grow by 25% in the next 2 years.
 Gamers who work in Canada can expect to earn a pretty penny at a professional level, averaging at around almost double the national average salary.

 5. PayDay works slightly differently